Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.universal/Documentation~/camera-stacking.md

 2. Select the Camera Stack's Base Camera.
 3. In the Camera Inspector, scroll to the Stack section, click the name of the Overlay Camera you want to remove, and then click the **minus (-)** button.

-The Overlay Camera remains in the Scene, but is no longer part of the Camera Stack.
+The Overlay Camera remains in the scene, but is no longer part of the Camera Stack.

 You can remove a Camera from a Camera Stack in a script by directly manipulating the `cameraStack` property of the Base Camera's [Universal Additional Camera Data](xref:UnityEngine.Rendering.Universal.UniversalAdditionalCameraData) component, like this: